Technology is only one part of the equation – the role of Data Culture in bringing the data-driven business to life

 However, the obstacles to better usage of data are not only located at the technical side of the equation but rather on a mostly overlooked component: Data Culture.
 Many companies succeed at the accumulation of data but cannot put it to work effectively.
 Modern technology is certainly an important enabler of the data-driven business.
 What’s more, a holistic empowerment of the entire organization is needed.
 Unlocking the data-driven business requires a corresponding data strategy, governance and culture that truly empowers all relevant Stakeholders in the day-to-day use of data for operational to strategic decision-making and promotes insight-based decisions.

-Tune in to see how SAP and its customers can reap the full benefits out of the latest technology by introducing and embracing a cultural shift towards a data-oriented way of working – giving data purpose.
+Watch now to see how SAP and its customers can reap the full benefits out of the latest technology by introducing and embracing a cultural shift towards a data-oriented way of working – giving data purpose.

-Register here, participation is free of charge: LinkedIn
+Watch here, participation is free of charge: LinkedIn